takuya/simple-app/README.md

 ## what is this ?

 This is http requet mapper.
-Apps routing `PATH` in uri to a `funciton`.
+This Apps mapping path to uri.  an App for routing to `PATH` in uri to mapped `funciton`.

 This framework app aimed at Simple mapping function HTTP RESTful URI .